samsquire/mazzle-starter/README.md

 This project provisions a real life infrastructure using [devops-pipeline](https://github.com/samsquire/devops-pipeline).
 This project uses [platform-up](https://github.com/samsquire/platform-up) to test ansible playbooks.

-This diagram' source is executable.
+This diagram's source is executable.

 ![Pipeline](architecture.png)